shostakovich/mugim/source/_posts/2013-03-26-create-lorem-ipsum-text-with-textexpander.markdown

   - productivity
 ---

-Sometimes I just need some text to fill out a form.
-I use a nice way to automate this.
-In this post I describe how I did it.
+Often I need dummy text to fill out a form.

+I use a combination of TextExpander and the Lorem Gem that makes this super simple.

 ## Step 1: Install the "lorem" gem

-You can install the gem **[lorem][1]** using
+Install the gem **[lorem][1]** using

     sudo gem install lorem

-It's really simple to use:
+It's simple to use:

     # For 1 paragraph dummy text
     lorem 1 paragraph